 Atypical spinal curvatures can increase pressure within regions of the spine, facilitating increased chances for partial or full natural spinal fusions.
 This can occur with both side-to-side curvatures, like scoliosis, as well as atypical front-to-back curvatures, such as hyperlordosis, hypolordosis, hyperkyphosis and hypokyphosis.

 Acute spinal disc rupture, extrusion and sequestration can leave an intervertebral space devoid of any spacer at all, facilitating natural spinal fusion.
 This can occur due to degeneration of the spinal disc or acute traumatic injury.

-Natural fusions can occur virtually anywhere in the spine, with the exception of the sacrum and the coccyx, which already demonstrate organic fusion of the vertebral bones by natural design in a typical anatomy.
+Naturally fused vertebrae can occur virtually anywhere in the spine, with the exception of the sacrum and the coccyx, which already demonstrate organic fusion of the vertebral bones by natural design in a typical anatomy.